Saudi Pro League verdict: Best player named as Ronaldo misses out

 Beyond club football, attention will soon shift to the international stage.

-Ronaldo and Félix are set to play leading roles for Portugal at the upcoming World Cup, where their cutting edge in attack could define the nation’s ambitions.
+Ronaldo and Félix are set to play leading roles for Portugal at the upcoming World Cup, where their cutting edge in attack could define the nation’s ambitions despite Brad Friedel questioning CR7's role in the team.

 For Neves, his bold choice may have stirred conversation, but on the pitch, the numbers still tell a powerful story about Ronaldo’s enduring influence.